 A Typical Day at School

 All student schedules include two arts courses, five additional academic/elective courses, and one study hall.
+Wednesday and Thursday are block schedule day.
 Special daily schedules are utilized to incorporate club times, special assemblies, testing, and conservatory performances.

 School Details & Links